Tesla Powerwall 2 review

 Operating Temperature

 The Powerwall 2’s operating temperature is from -20 to 50 degrees.
 Unless you’re in the Not-So-Snowy-These-Days Mountains, the lower limit isn’t going to be an issue.
 The upper limit is fine for most households as, so far, no Australian capital has hit 50 degrees.
-But as the temperature approaches the upper limit, the Powerwall 2 can derate and reduce its maximum power output.
+But as the temperature approaches its upper limit, the Powerwall 2 can derate and reduce its maximum power output.

 Indoor Or Outdoor Installation Okay

 The Powerwall 2 can be installed indoors or outdoors.
 It has an Ingress Protection rating of IP67, which means it’s dust-tight and resistant to powerful jets of water.
 While other components aren’t as well rated with the Backup Gateway 2 being IP55, this is still enough to resist rain and make it suitable for outdoor installation.
-Because heat is bad for batteries, it’s always a good idea to install it out of direct sunshine if possible.
+Because heat is bad for batteries, it’s always a good idea to install it out of direct sunshine whenever possible.

 The Powerwall 2 can be mounted on a wall or on the ground.
 But even if it's placed with its weight on the ground, it’s still designed to have its back against a wall.
 If there’s no suitable wall it can be mounted on steel poles set in concrete, but this will complicate the installation.